AutodeskGames/stingray-docs/source/stingray_help/creating_gameplay/scripting_with_lua/calling_c_from_lua/using_luajit_ffi.md

 If you want to use functions from a third-party library instead of writing your own C code, you can usually use the library as-is as long as it has been compiled for the right processor architecture.

+Note that:

+-	You must compile your DLL for 64-bit targets.
+The engine will be unable to load your DLL if you compile for 32-bit targets.

+-	The functions that you want to invoke through FFI must be exposed in your DLL as C code, to avoid the [function name mangling](https://en.wikipedia.org/wiki/Name_mangling) introduced by C++ compilers.
+If you want to write your DLL in C++ and compile it with a C++ compiler, make sure that you enclose the functions you want to expose inside an `extern "C" { ... }` block.

 ## Step 2.
 Load and call the C code

 To invoke your C code from within your project's Lua scripts: